bashbaugh/CHSphys.com/README.md

 ### Layouts

 + **content** - this is the default layout for markdown content.
 Contents are markdownified, centered and justified.
-Disable justification with `no_justify: true` in front matter.
-Set `title` to add a header title to page and set tab title.
+    + Disable justification with `no_justify: true` in front matter.
+    + Set `title` to add a header title to page and set tab title.
+    + Set the `subnav` mapping to add a sidebar with anchor links to headings on the page, like this:
+        ```yaml
+        subnav:
+         - title: Section 1
+         - heading: section-1
+        ```
+     + Set `contact_classes` with space seperated classes for content div
 + **default** - Plain HTML with navbar and footer